-Martine Turcotte
+5. Martine Turcotte

-- Master of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Director of CIBC and Sobeys. - Chair of the Board of Théâtre Espace Go Inc. - Formerly Vice Chair, Quebec of BCE Inc. and Bell Canada.
+- Master of Business Administration from the London Business School and Bachelors of Civil Law degree and Common Law degree from McGill University. - Director of CIBC and Sobeys, as well as member of the board of directors of the Institute of Corporate Directors Quebec, the McGill University Bicentennial Campaign Cabinet Executive Committee (and Faculty Advisory Board of the McGill Faculty of Medicine). - Appointed Chair of the Judicial Compensation and Benefits Commission effective June 1, 2020. - Formerly Vice Chair, Quebec of BCE Inc. and Bell Canada.
 She first joined BCE in August 1988 as legal counsel and has held numerous positions in the BCE group with Bell Canada International Inc., BCE Media and Bell Canada, including Executive Vice-President and Chief Legal & Regulatory Officer of BCE and Bell Canada.